aeternity/protocol/channels/virtual-state-channels.md

 If both Virtual State Channel participants agree on a final distribution of tokens, they produce and co-authenticate an off-chain transaction that is similar to the `channel_close_mutual` one.
-They both provide it to the intermediary and once accepted in the on-chain State Channels, the Virtual State Channel is considered as closed.
-What is more, once the intermediary accepts this in one of the on-chain State Channels, the corresponding participant does not have to wait for a confirmation that this is done in the other on-chain State Channel.
+They both provide it to the intermediary and once accepted in the parent State Channels, the Virtual State Channel is considered as closed.
+What is more, once the intermediary accepts this in one of the parent State Channels, the corresponding participant does not have to wait for a confirmation that this is done in the other parent State Channel.

-If anyone refuses accepting the transaction in their on-chain State Channel, this can be disputed on-chain.
+If anyone refuses accepting the transaction in their parent State Channel, this can be disputed on-chain.

-Once the channel had been mutually closed in the on-chain State Channel, either with on-chain participant's agreement or a dispute, the effects are
+Once the channel had been mutually closed in the parent State Channel, either with on-chain participant's agreement or a dispute, the effects are instant:
-instant: Virtual State Channel tokens are redistributed according to the transaction and the Virtual State Channel object is being deleted from the on-chain State Channel's state.
+Virtual State Channel tokens are redistributed according to the transaction and the Virtual State Channel object is being deleted from the parent State Channel's state.

 #### Closing without an agreement